 Marci is Vice President of Marketing and Communications at Encore.org and one of the nation’s leading authorities on career issues and workplace trends.
 Read Marci’s blog.

-Aanchal is Encore.org’s Marketing and Communications Associate, working on digital content and social media initiatives.
+Aanchal is Encore.org’s Digital Content Producer, working on the organization’s digital content, marketing and social media initiatives.
 She has a diverse background in health and social justice activities.
 Read Aanchal’s blog.

 Jim is Executive Vice President of Encore.org, leading the organization’s thought leadership, research and storytelling work, as well as efforts to engage opinion leaders around the encore idea.
 Read Jim’s blog.

 Marc is the Founder and CEO of Encore.org, a social entrepreneur, thought leader, writer and expert on the new face of aging.
 Marc is a frequent contributor to the Harvard Business Review and a member of the Wall Street Journal’s “Experts” panel.
 Read Marc’s blog.

 Paul Irving is Chairman of the Milken Institute Center for the Future of Aging and distinguished scholar-in-residence at the University of Southern California Davis School of Gerontology.
 He also serves as Vice Chairman of Encore.org’s Board of Directors.
 Read Paul’s blog.

 Ann is President of Encore.org. and had a long career spanning both legal and operating roles in the U.S. and Europe.
 Prior to joining Encore, Ann was COO of Acumen Fund, a global venture capital fund focused on goods and services for low-income customers.
 Read Ann’s blog.